brianhouse/templeton_esp/NOTES.md

 ok, it dies at 2.54.
 so, if you add 0.71, that's 4.25 -> 3.25, which is starting to make sense.
+[actually should be 4.2 that is max charge]

-but really, it reads 0?
+but really, it reads 0? [yes, cutoff]

 //